cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 Configuration
 =============

-Cuckoo relies on three main configuration files:
+Cuckoo relies on four main configuration files:

     * :ref:`cuckoo_conf`: for configuring general behavior and analysis options.
     * :ref:`<machinemanager>_conf`: for defining the options for your virtualization software.
+    * :ref:`processing_conf`: for enabling and configuraing processing modules.
     * :ref:`reporting_conf`: for enabling or disabling report formats.

 .. _cuckoo_conf: